Claims of high interest from payday lenders involve bad math

 First, what is APR?

 APR stands for Annual Percentage Rate.
 APR can be calculated in different ways, and standards differ between institutions and by regulations of any given country, but that is a different topic.
-The way the figures for the fees for payday lenders are calculated, according to prnewswire.com:
+The way the figures for the fees for online payday loan lenders are calculated, according to prnewswire.com:

 APR = [(interest rates or fees/amount being loaned) X (days of one year/the term of the contract)] X 100.

 So, let us assume a person borrows $200 and is charged $15 in fees for a loan that is due in 14 days.

 Now, the going assumption is that this APR rate would compound again and again were the loan to extend over the entire year, which it certainly does not.
 The loan is only for 14 days, not 365.

 If one were to take the view that the fee of $15 were to get started to every two weeks of the year, it would look like this:

 $15 per every two weeks, and 52 weeks per calendar year.
 There are 26 two week periods per year, so: